Surprising Nutritional Facts About Banana

 Bananas are a very healthy fruit and are rich in nutrition.
 On average, banana contains 71-135 calories and 19-35 grams of carbs depending on the size.
 Bananas have numerous health benefits, including improving gut health, treating wounds, and minimizing diabetes effects.

-If you find this information useful, don’t forget to leave your thoughts and suggestions in the comment box.
+Don’t forget to leave your thoughts and suggestions in the comment box if you find this information useful.